 How to find a painter and decorator?
-This must be a nightmare question for members of the public who move into a new area and don’t know anyone to ask (or more accurately, trust) for a reference.
+This must be a nightmare question for members of the public who move into a new area and don’t know anyone to ask for a reliable reference.
 The first port of call is usually a business directory of trades.

-In days of olde, there was Yellow Pages, a telephone-style directory of local businesses that was delivered free through every door, once a year.
-It looked impressive and trustworthy, but for most customers, it represented a glorified lottery, because there were no checks and balances about the integrity of the advertisers.
-The more a company paid, the better their ad.
-Hardly a reflection of the quality of their service.
+In days of olde, there was Yellow Pages, a telephone-style directory of local businesses.
+It was delivered free through every door, once a year.
+It looked impressive and trustworthy.
+However, for most customers, Yellow Pages represented a glorified lottery, because there were no checks and balances about the integrity of the advertisers.
+The more a company paid, the better their ad looked.
+Hardly a reflection of the quality of their service

 Online trade directory